 Natural Resources: fish, deepwater ports

-The inhabitants of Saint Pierre and Miquelon have traditionally earned their livelihood by fishing and by servicing fishing fleets operating off the coast of Newfoundland.
+The inhabitants have traditionally earned their livelihood by fishing and by servicing fishing fleets operating off the coast of Newfoundland.
+The economy has been declining, however, because of disputes with Canada over fishing quotas and a steady decline in the number of ships stopping at Saint Pierre.
+In 1992, an arbitration panel awarded the islands an exclusive economic zone of 12,348 sq km to settle a longstanding territorial dispute with Canada, although it represents only 25% of what France had sought.
 France heavily subsidizes the islands to the great betterment of living standards.
-The government hopes an expansion of tourism and transportation will boost economic prospects.
-Fish farming, crab fishing, and agriculture, fisheries and farming are being developed to diversify the local economy.
-Test drilling for oil and gas may pave the way for development of the energy sector.
+The government hopes an expansion of tourism will boost economic prospects.
+Fish farming, crab fishing, and agriculture are being developed to diversify the local economy.
+Recent test drilling for oil may pave the way for development of the energy sector.